How to advertise a job

 You can use our templates for hiring staff to help you.
 The templates include examples of how to write clear and specific job and person requirements.
 They will also make it easier to assess the applications you get and choose who to interview.

-Tell applicants what information you’ll need from them
+Tell applicants what you’ll need from them

 - proof that they have the right to work in the UK

-- whether they need a health check or reference
+- whether they'll need a reference

 Check that forms do not discriminate.
 For example, stating that the applicant must fill out the job application form in their own handwriting may discriminate against people with dyslexia, if handwritten English is not crucial to the job.